 The City of Burnaby has begun an initiative throughout the engineering department to incorporate Design-Build into their upcoming projects and programs.
 This opportunity consisted of providing Owner’s Representative Services for the Sidewalk Improvement Project and the Pressure Reducing Valves Owner’s Requirement program.

 Value: $6.8 Million

-RAM’s work as Owner’s Representatives (OR) consists of comprehensive project management, detailed design, prepare tender documents, and construction management services as well as developing a comprehensive communication plan, risk management approach, and cost control platform.
+RAM’s work as Owner’s Representatives (OR) consisted of comprehensive project management, detailed design, preparing tender documents, construction management services, as well as developing a comprehensive communication plan, risk management approach, and cost control platform.

 Pressure Reducing Valves Owner’s Requirements

 The City of Burnaby has begun a Design-Build initiative to implement this method into multiple programs and projects.
 Pressure Reducing Valves were on high priority for this, so the City set out to create a detailed Owner’s Requirement Template.
 This project consisted of creating and fine-tuning the Owner’s Requirements necessary for a Design-Build project for Pressure Reducing Valves, via individual meetings and group workshops with City staff.

 RAM’s role was to create a set of documents and program to begin using the Design-Build format for Pressure Reducing Valves.
 The Owner’s Requirement program included Design Criteria, Manufacturing requirements, Scheduling, PRV requirements and specifications, Communications, Health and Safety, Traffic Management, Utilities, Meeting Requirements, Environmental Protection, Quality Management, Project Closeout and Warranties.